rkuma183/wilsonmar.github.io/_posts/2016-05-15-azure-cloud-powershell.md

    1..254 | ForEach-Object { ping "192.168.0.$_" }
    </strong></pre>

-   Notice the "$_" is the placeholder variable for the range before the pipe.
+   Notice "$_" is the placeholder variable for the range before the pipe.

    This loops through a range of IP's within an internal subnet to show which ones respond: